Hun River (Liao River tributary)

-Running 415 kilometres (258 mi) and draining a basin of 11,500 square kilometres (4,400 sq mi), the Hun River has numerous tributaries, 31 of which have catchment areas greater than 100 square kilometres (39 sq mi).
-It flows through the most populous area of Liaoning Province, including the provincial capital and largest city in Northeast China, Shenyang, as well as the 10th largest city, Fushun.

 Name

-The name Hun River (渾河) means "the muddy river."
+The name Hun River (渾河) means "the muddy/turbid river".
 This name comes from the Hun's fast flow speed and high sediment load, which leads to its muddy appearance.

-Historically the Hun was also known as Little Liao River (小辽水).
+Historically the Hun River was also known as Little Liao River (小辽水).
 The river's middle section was also formerly known as the Shen River (瀋水).
-The capital city Shenyang to the north of the river was named for the Shen River.
+The capital city Shenyang, located on the north of this middle section, was namesaked as it is on the north or "yang" side of the river.
 The lower section is also known as the Clam River (蛤蜊河).